stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 - Draw 2D and 3D shapes to the canvas in a variety of colours.
 - Change how the background is cleared before each frame.
 - Translate, rotate, scale, save, and restore the 2D coordinate system.
+- Respond to keyboard and mouse events.
 - Display images to the canvas.
-- Respond to keyboard and mouse events.
 - Display text to the debugging console and to the canvas.
+- Load and play sound files.

 ## Linked Resources